Student Conduct Appeal Process

 Note: For informational purposes.
 Consult the The Key Student Handbook for the official and most up to date policies.

-I. Appeals (Document on Student Rights & Welfare, Article IV.I Appeals)
+I. Appeals (Document on Student Rights & Welfare, Article IV.J Appeals)

 1. Filing an Appeal

 a.
 All students and groups, after having their case heard and decided by the appropriate board or university official, may appeal the decision to the Student-Faculty Review Board.
-Within five (5) university calendar days, after being officially informed in writing of the decision, a written appeal from the complainant or the respondent shall be submitted to the chairperson of the Student-Faculty Review Board via the Office of the Dean of Students.
+Within five (5) university calendar days, after being officially informed in writing of the decision, a written appeal from the complainant or the respondent shall be submitted to the chairperson of the Student-Faculty Review Board via the Dean of Students Office.

 b.
-The submitted appeal must contain specific citation that shows the basis for the appeal consistent with 4.I.3.
+The submitted appeal must contain specific citation that shows the basis for the appeal consistent with 4.J.3.

 c.
 Substantial credible evidence citing the specific error claimed in the initial hearing must be presented.